7-TE/RoomWeather/README.md

 Before flashing you need to set the SSID and Password of your WiFi in `arduino_secrets.h` (as in the example file) and adjust the static IP settings at the top of `esp-server.ino` for your network.

-There are currently three API endpoints:
+There are currently four API endpoints:
  - `/weather`: returns temperature and humidity as application/json
  - `/temperature`: returns raw temperature reading in celsius as text/plain
  - `/humidity`: returns raw humidity reading in percent as text/plain
+ - `/metrics`: prometheus metrics

 ## Discord RPC